preheader text examples

 Humor can be tough in marketing, but when it works, it works well.
 The preheader can act as sort of a punchline to whatever appears in the subject line.

 You might use this when you don’t want to spell out exactly what’s in the email, but want to use curiosity in a more creative and fun way.
-So instead of stating a problem and using the preheader to agitate it, you’re lowering barriers and resistance.
-This is what humor does best.
+Instead of stating a problem and using the preheader to agitate it, you’re lowering barriers and resistance.
+This is what email marketing humor does best.

 Another way to look at humor is to let it flow from your personality.
 If you’re a trusted source for your subscribers (which you should be), humor can flow out of that quite naturally.

-• Subject: Y’all, we are breaking the internet
+• Subject line: Y’all, we are breaking the internet

 Again, this is basically a version of curiosity.
 Why are they breaking the internet?
 And the preheader punchline just adds to the intrigue.
 Credit for this subject goes to Kim Phillips.